SaiManojTata/Heuristic-Algorithms/README.md

 # Heuristic Optimization Algorithms

-AI2101 - Convex Optimization, course work project for grades evaluation (Group Project)
+Final Project for the course **AI2101 - Convex Optimization** under Prof. Aditya Siripuram

-> Open the **Report.pdf** to know about our project study
+> **Report.pdf** contains the report for our project

 In a list of different project topics given, one amongst them is Heuristic Optimization Algorithms.

-Given a non-convex problem, try solving the problems with near approximation using Heuristic Methods.
+In convex optimization, we have methods to find the exact minima because the problem can be proved to be convex. <br>
+However, when it is non-convex, we use heuristics to find a near-optimal solution.

-Task was to work on any three such heuristic algorithmic problems.
+The project was to study three different heuristics.

 ---
 ### Abstract